Breast cancer is the most common invasive cancer in women and the second leading cause of cancer death in women after lung cancer.

 - hormone therapy

-Lumpectomy: Removing the tumor and a small margin of healthy tissue around it can help prevent the spread of the cancer.
-This may be an option if the tumor is small and likely to be easy to separate from the surrounding tissue.
+A lumpectomy can help prevent the spread of the cancer.
+This may be an option if the tumor is small and easy to separate from its surrounding tissue.

-Reconstruction: Following breast surgery, reconstruction can recreate the breast so that it looks similar to the other breast.
-This can be done at the same time as a mastectomy, or at a later date.
-The surgeon may use a breast implant, or tissue from another part of the patient's body.
+The surgeon can reconstruct the breast at the same time as performing a mastectomy or at a later date.
+They may use a breast implant or tissue from another part of the body.

 Hormone blocking therapy